 PREMIUM DAILY NUTRITION FOR ALL ADULT LIFE STAGES

-Tropican Alternative Formula provides proper daily nutrition for Parrots who are diet challenged, adult, senior, requiring lower protein and fat content (versus High Performance formula)
+Tropican Alternative Formula provides proper daily nutrition for Adult and Senior Parrots who are diet challenged, require lower protein and fat content (versus High Performance formula), have less active lifestyles, or who have protein sensitivities.

 What makes the Alternative formulation different than Tropican Lifetime and Tropican High Performance formulas?